KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 lxc-attach -n PowerShell
 ```

 to attach to the container again.
-Now, you should have all set and good to go.
+Now, you should be all set and good to go.

 ## 4. Hello world

-Try to run following command:
+Try to run the following command:

 ```bash
 pwsh